expos-model/ExposR/README.md

 The expos_damage function uses output from Hurrecon and Expos to create a raster file of wind damage where topograhic exposure at each location is determined by peak wind direction.
-If a location is protected, the enhanced Fujita scale rating is reduced by two.
+If a location is protected, the enhanced Fujita scale rating is reduced by a specfied amount.

 The expos_summarize function displays summary information for a specified raster file, including the number of rows and columns, spatial extent, cell height and